-We are collaborating with the International Plant Protection Convention (IPPC) Secretariat to help governments in developing and least developed countries make trade simpler, faster and more cost-effective while strengthening plant health protection and consumer safety.
+We are partnering with the International Plant Protection Convention (IPPC) Secretariat to help governments in developing and least developed countries make trade simpler, faster and more cost-effective while strengthening plant health protection and consumer safety.
 We aim to do this by supporting countries to introduce electronic phytosanitary certificates, or ePhytos.

 Phytosanitary certificates are official documents issued by governments to confirm that shipments of plants and plant products being traded internationally are free of pests and diseases and therefore safe to import.
 Until recently, these certificates were always physical paper documents which were transferred between different parties by post, courier or other physical means.
 These paper certificates can take days to obtain and are prone to errors, loss and counterfeiting.
 This slows down trade and at worst results in spoiled goods, additional demurrage charges and frustrated customers and governments.